OData/v3ProtocolDocument/OData.markdown

 ## 2.2 NavigationProperties ##

-Entities are related to each other via NavigationProperties.
-A NavigationProperty is a one-way relationship with cardinality 1:many, 1:1, or 1:[0,1].
+Entities reference each other via NavigationProperties.
+A NavigationProperty represents one side of a relationship with cardinality 1:many, 1:1, or 1:[0,1].
 The property's name defines the relationship.
 Its value is a reference to the related Entity or collection of Entities.

 A NavigationProperty can be seen as a Property on its source Entity.
 It can also be seen as a relationship.
 The NavigationLink is the URI that addresses the relationship itself.